Last Updated on May 23, 2024

 Like the HSPT, the TACHS intends to remain relatively stable from year to year, with four subtests—Reading, Language, Math, and Ability—each having several sections.
 Depending on the precise number of questions of each type, you can expect the timing to be something like this:

 There is no wrong answer penalty.
-That means you should answer every single question on the test, even if you have no idea of the correct answer.
+That means you should answer every question on the test, even if you do no know the correct answer.

 TACHS Scoring